j4nf4b3l/MDMPatcher-Remastered/README.md

 # MDMPatcher-Remastered
-# Easy Patcher App written in Swift
+# Easy MDM Patcher App written in Swift

 The iDevice need to be compatible with checkra1n and jailbroken to be able to apply the patches...